Cash Envelopes | The Easy Method to Stop Money Leaks

 During the month you will use those envelopes of cash to pay for items from each category.

 The idea is to use the cash to help you stay on budget in each category and not to overspend.
+Allowing you to free up money to save more or even pay down debt!

 How does the cash envelope system work?